Global Conservation MSc

 You will:

-- work on real-world research projects posed by international conservation organisations
+- work on real-world research projects with international conservation organisations and conventions

 - get insights from researchers and policy officials working on global biodiversity challenges